bhushangawde/Leetcode-Solutions/README.md

 ## Leetcode

-This repository consists of the solutions to the problems solved by me on LeetCode.
+This repository consists of my solutions to Leetcode problems.